rqnguyen100/rqnguyen100.github.io/_projects/mca.md

 <hr>

 The end result of this project was the mission concept report and the preliminary design report detailing the entire mission.
-These reports can be viewed in the documentation section of the website.
+These reports and the presentation slides can be viewed in the documentation section of the website.